Prof. Qiao Chen

 The Kyoto College of Graduate Studies for Informatics, Japan

 Shinji Kawakura is Associate Professor at The Kyoto College of Graduate Studies for Informatics, Kyoto-Fu, Kyoto, Japan.
 He got his Ph.D. in Environmentology, University of Tokyo, 2015, Bunkyo-ku, Tokyo, Japan, B.A. in Control System Engineering, Tokyo Institute of Technology, 2003, Meguro-ku, Tokyo, Japan, M.A. in Human-Factor Engineering, Tokyo Institute of Technology, 2005, Meguro-ku, Tokyo, Japan.
 His research areas are Informatics, systems engineering, in particular various sensing systems.
 He has researched in diverse International and Japanese research projects.
 He is the author of 31 academic papers.
 He has published 3 patents in Japan.
-He is a senior member of IEEE and Hong Kong Chemical, Biological & Environmental Engineering Society (HKCBEES).
+He is a senior member of IEEE and Xiamen Chemical, Biological & Environmental Engineering Society (HKCBEES).

 Speech title: "Data-acquisition and Data-Processing Methodologies Utilizing Machine Learning-Based, Particularly Deep Learning-Based Techniques in the Field of Various Human Sensing"